Seminar: The Impact of TPP on MNEs in Southeast Asia

 About the Seminar

 Multinational enterprises (MNEs) from East Asian countries have significant investments in the Southeast Asia region.
 The main objective of this seminar is to examine how the Trans Pacific Partnership Agreement (TPP) will affect the operations of these MNEs in both countries that are and are not participating in the TPP.
-These include East Asian MNEs that originate from both countries that are members of TPP (Japan) as well as non-member countries (Taiwan).
+These include East Asian MNEs that originate from both countries that are members of TPP (Japan) as well as non-member region (Taiwan).

 TPP and Japanese Manufacturing Affiliates in ASEAN